SAVNET-ProblemStatement-Architecture/Inter-domain-SAVNET-Architecture/draft-wu-savnet-inter-domain-architecture-03.md

 {{arch}} shows the overview of the inter-domain SAVNET architecture.

-The inter-domain SAVNET architecture collects SAV-specific Information from SAV-specific Messages of other ASes.
-The SAV-specific Information carries the real data-plane forwarding paths of prefixes which exactly consists of the legitimate prefixes and their incoming interfaces of the ASes.
+The inter-domain SAVNET architecture collects SAV-specific Information from the SAV-specific Messages of other ASes.
+The SAV-specific Information consists of the legitimate prefixes and their legitimate incoming interfaces of the ASes.
 As a result, the SAV-specific information can be used to generate SAV rules and build an accurate SAV table on each AS directly.
 In order to exchange SAV-specific Information between ASes, a new SAV-specific protocol should be developed to carry the SAV-specific information.
 Compared against existing inter-domain SAV mechanisms which rely on the general information such as routing information from the RIB, the SAV-specifc information can generate more accurate SAV table, the root cause is that the SAV-specific information is dedicately design for inter-domain SAV, while the general information is not.

 The SAV-specific protocol should define the data structure or format for communicating the SAV-specific information and the operations and timing for originating, processing, propagating, and terminating the messages which carry the information.
 Additionally, the SAV-specific Information will not be avaiable for all ASes when the SAV-specific protocol is on the incremental/partial deployment.
 Therefore, in the stage of incremental/partial deployment, the inter-domain SAVNET architecture can use the general information to generate SAV table.

 The SAV Information Base (SIB) can store the information from the SAV-specific Information and general information and is maintained by the SAV Information Base Manager (SIM), and then the SIM generate SAV rules based on the SIB and fill out the SAV table in the dataplane.
-The SIB can be managed by network operators using various methods such as YANG, Command-Line Interface (CLI), and SIB Management Protocol (SMP) like remote triggered black hole (RTBH) {{RFC5635}} and FlowSpec {{RFC8955}}.
+The SIB can be managed by network operators using various methods such as YANG, Command-Line Interface (CLI), remote triggered black hole (RTBH) {{RFC5635}}, Flowspec {{RFC8955}}.

 Inter-domain SAVNET architecture does not prescribe any specific deployment models.